HamiltonWang/redux-event-emitter/README.md

 # Redux-Event-Emitter Middleware
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/mariotacke/redux-event-emitter/master/LICENSE) [![npm version](https://badge.fury.io/js/redux-event-emitter.svg)](https://badge.fury.io/js/redux-event-emitter)

 A [Redux](https://github.com/reactjs/redux) middleware to reduce only one line of code (you don't have to import specific action).
-Instead I change it to an emitter do that you can fire events with a simple api.
+Instead I change it to an emitter so that you can fire events with a simple api.
 Why so?
 I migrate some code from Electron to React Native so I want to keey the strusture of code unchanged.
 So this is a replacement (inspired) for Redux-Electron-IPC.
+With this libray, you may refactor your electron code and reat native code into a common shared code and refactor out Electron's IPC(possibly).

 ## Install